SÓLHEIMAJÖKULL ∙ ICELAND ∙ MAY 2017

 "Ellipsonics: Sound and the Invisible in Mason & Dixon."

-International Pynchon Week, La Rochelle, FR, June 6, 2017.
+International Pynchon Week, La Rochelle, France, June 6, 2017.

 "How Appropriation Sounds: Playing Indian in Ursula K. Le Guin's Always Coming Home."
 The Louisville Conference on Literature and Culture since 1900, Louisville, KY, February 24, 2017.